MartinBartolome/MartinBartolome/README.md

 # Hi there, I'm Martin Bartolomé! 👋

 Welcome to my GitHub profile!
-I'm an R&D Developer at Visiativ with a passion for leveraging technology to drive innovation.
+I'm a Senior Software Engineer at Baloise with a passion for leveraging technology to drive innovation.
 Here you'll find a collection of my projects, contributions, and interests in the world of software development and engineering.

 ## About Me

-- 🔭 I’m currently working as an R&D Developer at Visiativ, specializing in Solidworks API, Solidworks PDM API, and 3DExperience integration.
+- 🔭 I’m currently working as a Senior Software Engineer at Baloise, focusing on utilizing Java, OpenShift (DevOps), Jenkins, Git, Prometheus, Grafana, and more.
-- 🌱 I’m constantly learning and exploring new technologies, from C# and .NET to Restful APIs, SQLite, MSSQL, and more.
+- 🌱 I’m constantly learning and exploring new technologies, from Java development to DevOps practices and monitoring tools.
 - 🌍 I love traveling, exploring new places, and savoring delicious cuisine from around the world.
 - 💼 You can learn more about my professional journey on [LinkedIn](https://www.linkedin.com/in/martin-bartolomé).